BIO5 Postdoctoral Fellowship provides funds, mentorship to advance professional goals

 Eight postdoctoral fellows representing cross-disciplinary BIO5 Institute research laboratories were recently awarded the 2021 BIO5 Postdoctoral Fellowship

-The competitive award established in 2019 by Dr. Michael Johnson, assistant professor in the Department of Immunobiology and BIO5 member, provides exceptional postdocs with monetary awards and professional development opportunities to support their pursuit of future honors, grants and positions.
+The competitive award established in 2019 by Michael Johnson, assistant professor in the Department of Immunobiology and BIO5 member, provides exceptional postdocs with monetary awards and professional development opportunities to support their pursuit of future honors, grants and positions.

 Including the new 2021 cohort, 24 fellows have been awarded $5,000 each to enhance their independent research projects and presentation skills.
 These awards also help facilitate a “forward-thinking” mindset by requiring each fellow to form a three-member mentoring committee that assists them with grant applications, career advice and job talk preparations.